Can you drink Too Much Water?

 That’s not surprising in a world that tells us water is king.
 But did you know that the whole “8 glasses a day” thing is a myth?
 And did you know that you can be drinking too much water AND doing some major damage if you drink too much?

-When I design my healthy eating and exercise plans for my clients I always advocate drinking 2-3 liters of water a day, but that obviously depends on the person’s size and how much exercise they do.
+When I design my healthy eating and exercise plans for my clients I always advocate drinking 2-3 litres of water a day, but that obviously depends on the person’s size and how much exercise they do.

-But obviously water is good.
+But obviously, water is good.
 It’s essential, even.
 So please don’t take this as a “water is bad” post.
 Water is good… if it’s in the right amount.
 And it can be bad if it’s not.
 Rapid intake of too much water floods the inside of cells when sodium is depleted.
 This sodium depletion, called hypernatremia, can rupture the cells, either from extra pressure on the cells from without, or from pressure within flooded cells.
 As cells rupture in various parts of the body, certain symptoms emerge, and usually quickly.

 So what are the symptoms?
 Well, things like vomiting, headaches, confusion and disorientation.
 If things progress this can lead to more serious things like seizures and coma.
 Death.
-Of course these are extreme situations of water intoxication.
+Of course, these are extreme situations of water intoxication.
 Generally speaking, we hit the danger zone when we drink too much water and take in more than what our kidneys can process in an hour.
 And for someone with extremely healthy kidneys that is about 30 oz. of water in an hour (please don’t drink that much!).
 Drinking too much water in rapid succession can prove fatal and should definitely be avoided.

-Like most health conscious folks I was diligent with my water intake.
+Like most health-conscious folks I was diligent with my water intake.
 I carried a water bottle with me almost everywhere.
 I always had a tall glass next to me as I worked at the computer.